kiboschool/course-industry-experience-1/src/lessons/work-reflections/managing-yourself.md

 ### The video shares 6 habits of highly organized people:

-1. Keep it simple: have as few steps as possible; elaborate sysytems are hard to maintain and most of the time they arenot worth the effort.
+1. Keep it simple: have as few steps as possible; elaborate sysytems are hard to maintain and most of the time they are not worth the effort.

-2. Develop routines: turn your import task into rutines to save yourself the mental energy of constant planning.
+2. Develop routines: turn your import tasks into rutines to save yourself the mental energy of constant planning.

 3. Have a place for everything and put everything in place: take the time to put items where they belong to make it easier to track and save time trying to locate them.

 4. Keep a current and detailed to-do list: work backwards by determining your end goal and then decide the steps you will follow to get there.

 5. Don't be a perfectionist: it's less about perfection and more about action and progress.

 6. Toss things and purge routinely: continously re-evaluate your tasks and only continue working on the relevant and important tasks.